A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 Whichever field service metrics you choose to focus on, collecting and monitoring them will give you a clear picture of your business efficiency and indicate how you can optimize performance.

-Unfortunately, as mentioned above, many field service businesses don’t have processes in place to consistently track enough metrics or, in some cases, any at all.
-This leads to a business that can go off-track operationally without owners or management being aware or knowing early enough to fix problems in time.
+Unfortunately, many field service businesses don’t have processes in place to consistently track enough metrics or, in some cases, any at all.
+This leads to inefficient business operations.

 Tracking these metrics sporadically is difficult.
-While it’s technically possible to look at service records and figure out a first-time fix rate, it is tedious and could even be impossible if those metrics aren’t intentionally tracked in the first place.
+While it’s technically possible to look at service records and figure out a first-time fix rate, it’s tedious and could even be impossible if those metrics aren’t intentionally tracked in the first place.

 As a result, the most reliable way to track these metrics is with software that automates the entire process.
-ServiceTitan ensures that all the metrics we’ve discussed in this post are tracked from the beginning so you don’t have to worry about gathering and analyzing incomplete pieces of information after the fact.
+ServiceTitan ensures all metrics are tracked from the beginning so you don’t have to worry about gathering and analyzing incomplete pieces of information after the fact.

 ServiceTitan software automatically captures and crunches all the numbers for you and presents the metrics in easily digestible dashboards, which you can use to improve your business performance and increase profitability.